 We harness the power of NK cells to fight disease

 Our mission is to revolutionize cancer treatment by inventing therapies that harness the body's immune system for vastly improved patient outcomes.

 Dragonfly's therapies are designed to counterbalance immune suppressive factors present in the tumor microenvironment and mobilize anti-cancer immune responses, and are expected to be potent as single agents as well as in treatment combinations with existing cancer immunotherapies – such as T cell treatments.

 Our founders and Scientific Advisory Board are major figures in cancer biology and immunology, and launched Dragonfly to harness the power of the immune system to provide breakthrough cancer treatments for patients.
-Dr. Tyler Jacks is the Director of the Koch Institute for Integrative Cancer Research at MIT and has spent the last three decades carrying out cutting-edge studies in cancer genetics and cancer immunology.
+Founding Director of the Koch Institute for Integrative Cancer Research at MIT, Dr. Tyler Jacks has spent the last three decades carrying out cutting-edge studies in cancer genetics and cancer immunology.
 Dr. Jacks' research on the potential of NK cells to enhance and direct other immunotherapies led him to team up with Dr. David Raulet, one of the world's leading experts in Natural Killer cells, whose internationally recognized discoveries on the role of NK cell inhibitory and activating receptors in destroying tumors provide a critical foundation for Dragonfly's approach to cancer immunotherapy.
 Dr. Raulet directs a major research laboratory at UC, Berkeley focused on breakthrough research on NK cells and T cells, and how they can be used for therapy or prevention of disease.

 OUR FOUNDERS & ADVISORY BOARDS